6.C Qualification documentation

 The documentation should be retained for at least five years after the facility or equipment has been shut down.

+Summary The qualification documentation consists of qualification protocols with acceptance criteria that have been defined and approved in advance, and qualification reports with the results and a final evaluation.
 The qualification master plan is a management instrument used to monitor all qualification activities at a company: it lists the tasks to be carried out together with the responsibilities and schedules.
+The general sequence is laid down in a qualification SOP. |